walkerRnD/codebuff/backend/knowledge.md

 - **Reading Files**: The `read_files` tool allows the AI to access project file contents.
 - **Applying Changes**: The `applyChanges` function in `prompts.ts` processes and applies file modifications suggested by the AI.
+- **Path Requirements**: File paths must:
+  - Not start with '/' (strip leading slashes)
+  - Be relative to project root
+  - Not contain '..' segments
+  - Not be absolute paths
 - **Diff Format**: Uses git-style diff markers for code changes:
   ```
   <<<<<<< SEARCH